Aupajo/almanack/README.md

 A `config.ru` has been provided that should be enough to get you up-and-running in any environment.

-If you'd like to get up-and-running on Heroku, it's as simple as `heroku create --stack cedar`.
+If you'd like to get up-and-running on Heroku:

+    heroku create --stack cedar
+    git push heroku master
+    heroku open

 Laundry List